marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: C++

 **Thoughts**: I'm learning to code C++ in Visual Studio 2015, I'll need to figure out an how to compile C++ on a Mac since that is what I normally use at home.
 I can see some differences between C++ and Javascript, and some similarities.

+### Day 20: Jan 26, 2017 Thursday

+**Today's Progress**: FreeCodeCamp Algorithm

+**Thoughts**: I finish some more algorithm challanges and have a few more to go for the basic ones.
+I'm going at them slowly and understading it a bit more as I read the documentation, and other resources if I feel stuck on them.